tambien/InteractiveMusic/week_02/README.md

 The AudioContext controls the processing graph.
 All notes which need to be connected to each other need to be constructed from the same AudioContext.

-There is also an OfflineAudioContext.
+There is also an OfflineAudioContext which lets you render audio offline faster than real time.

 ### Components

-#### Sources
+#### Nodes

-Web Audio includes sources such as oscillators and buffer players.
-The oscillator has four basic types: sine, square, triangle, and sawtooth.
+Web Audio includes nodes such as an oscillator, buffer player, filter, delay, compressor.

-Buffer players can play any sound that you load can load from a URL.

-### AudioParams
+#### AudioParams

 AudioParams are like the knobs on an audio module or effect in that they let you adjust and control the parameters of the components.
 Unlike a knob, you can schedule it to ramp and change in precise ways.

 ## Tone.js

-You are all encouraged to use r4-dev.
-This is the version of Tone.js which i am currently developing.
-You would help me by catching potential bugs, etc. The problem is the documentation currently online is for Tone.js r3.
-If i don't make another release soon and generate new docs, i might just post r4-dev's docs online somewhere you can find them.

 ### AudioContext